SeongUgJung/ProvidedComposeLocal/README.md

 ## Purpose
-If you don't use Jetpack ViewModel for Compose, you should transfer the instance to Composable function as Parameter.as Or you can build provider with ProvidableCompositionLocal.
-Once you select ProvidableCompositionLocal, it comes some boiler-plate code.ProvidableCompositionLocal.ProvidableCompositionLocal.
+If you don't use Jetpack ViewModel for Compose, you should transfer the instance to Composable function as Parameter.

+Or you can build provider with ProvidableCompositionLocal.

+Once you select ProvidableCompositionLocal, it comes some boiler-plate code.

 This project is how to write less code with KSP.

 ## Setting